mohamedi01/ee109/Final-Project/Project_Proposal.md

 - ASR Accelerators:
 - Lightweight NLP on FPGAs:

-As noted, prior work typically focus on one stage (DSP, ASR, or NLP) in isolation.
-Our projects novelty is a single streaming pipline where the hardware DS{ front-ed feeds the software.
-The strecth goal is to build a single streaming piple that fuses all three minimizing off-chip transfers.
+As noted, prior work typically focuses on one stage (DSP, ASR, or NLP) in isolation.
+Our project's novelty is a single streaming pipeline where the hardware DS{front-end feeds the software.
+The stretch goal is to build a single streaming pipeline that fuses all three, minimizing off-chip transfers.

 ## Project Description:
 Block Diagram: